Implantable myoelectric sensors eliminate many of the drawbacks of skin-surface sensors. The question is, are they worth invasive surgery?

 To make matters worse, the user has to repeat the same specific muscle contractions to perform each task, which can be tiring.

-The ability to read data from eight myoelectric sensors and to detect deeper muscle signals makes it possible to identify and interpret each of these intended movements simultaneously.
+The ability to read data from many more myoelectric sensors and to detect deeper muscle signals makes it possible to identify and interpret each of these intended movements simultaneously.
 This means that the user can simply attempt to move his bionic arm as he would a natural arm and let the control system figure out how to make it all happen.

 That is not only a huge time-saver for the user but also much less exhausting!

-The First FDA-Approved Clinical Trial
+The First FDA-Approved Clinical Trial of Implanted Sensors

 The first FDA-approved clinical trial of implantable sensors took place in 2014 involving a system called IMES (Implantable Myoelectric Sensor System), developed by the Alfred Mann Foundation.
 Eight small sensor cylinders were implanted in a patient’s arm as follows: